TH3D0LPH1N/Calc-Text-Siprep/readme.md

 Hope you find this useful :)

-The text lies within the file called "MainText.pdf"
+The full text lies within the file called "MainText.pdf"

+Chapters lie within their respective "Chapter#.pdf" files

+The tex files for each chapter are in their respective Chapter# folders

+The preamble and other commands/settings are in Support/Settings.tex

+Thanks for viewing :)